This speak type forcharacter has more muscle than brain.

 Grimlock from the Shattered GlassMirror Universe, who is colored like Trypticon, says a few lines that are more fluent.
 In "The Ultimate Weapon" he says "Trypticon is all powerful!
 Nothing can stand in my way!" and "Trypticon turn Metroplex into slum!".

 Devastator from Revenge Of The Fallen; although he doesn't speak in the movie, there are large toys of the character with several pre-recorded phrases.
 Have fun with epic sayings such as "CRUSH AUTOBOTS!!!" and "I AM DECEPTICON!!!".
-We also get a shoutout to The Transformers The Movie from one toy, with "PREPARE FOR EXTERMINATION!"
+We also get a shoutout to Transformers: The Movie from this toy, with "PREPARE FOR EXTERMINATION!"

 The comics generally give them full intelligence, though Devastator is the first combiner, made before the process is perfected, leaving him as the only Hulk Smash-y one.
 A Marvel UK story has the Decepticons work on fixing this.

 Taz, the Tazmanian Devil, in the Looney Tunes shorts where he has any lines other than "Growl, spit".
 On Taz-Mania, his own show, the rest of his family speaks normally.

 Futurama, "Amazon Women In The Mood": The Amazonians speak this way, with the "complicated issues" subversion.